aabishuaa/FakeBuster/README.md

 # FakeBuster
-Convolutional Neural Network Model that determines if an uploaded image is rela or a deepfake.
+Convolutional Neural Network Model that determines if an uploaded image is real or a deepfake.